fenz85/PasswordPusher/docs/promise.md

 July 2021

-As we're coming up now on [10 years of PWSend](https://twitter.com/pwpush/status/1402331907824701447), there are some guiding principles that have always been followed but haven't been documented (until now).
+As we're coming up now on [10 years of SafePass](https://twitter.com/pwpush/status/1402331907824701447), there are some guiding principles that have always been followed but haven't been documented (until now).

-As I continue to develop PWSend, adding new features and functionality, there are some tenets that I will continue to stay true to:
+As I continue to develop SafePass, adding new features and functionality, there are some tenets that I will continue to stay true to:

 **1. Zero Distraction Password Reveal Page**